customerio/fairway/README.markdown

       config.register_queue("yourqueue")
     end

-After configuring your queues, all you have to do is create a fairway connection, and it'll handle persisting your queues in Redis:
+After configuring your queues, just create a fairway connection, and it'll handle persisting your queues in Redis:

     connection = Fairway::Connection.new

 ## Delivering messages

-To add messages to your queues, you can deliver messages to fairway:
+To add messages to your queues, you deliver them:

     connection = Fairway::Connection.new
     connection.deliver(type: "invite_friends", user: "bob", friends: ["nancy", "john"])

-Now, any registered queues will contain this message, faceted if you've defined a facet in your configuration.
+Now, any registered queues will receive this message, faceted if you've defined a facet in your configuration.

 ## Consuming messages from a queue

-Once you have messages on a queue, you'd like to pull them off an perform some processing on each message.
-Start by instanting a queue object for the queue you'd like to pull from:
+Once you have messages on a queue, you'd like to pull them off an perform some processing on each message:

     connection = Fairway::Connection.new
     queue      = Fairway::Queue.new(connection, "myqueue")

-Now you can pull messages off the queue.

     queue.pull